sortiz4/optimus/README.md

 # Optimus
-Optimus is a simple web asset optimizer that combines a few different tools.
-It is primarily intended to be used with Ionic + Cordova as a build hook, but it can be integrated with other tools.
+Optimus is an asset optimizer and obfuscator that combines several tools.
+It can be configured and integrated with other processes as a hook or script for both client and server distributions.

 ## Usage
 Add the GitHub path to your dependencies in `project.json`.